 Friedrich is a smart, good-looking, and charming stress-case.
 He’s always talking about the big things he’s just about to accomplish.
 He has a business that has survived longer than anyone expected.
 He is always working hard to keep it going, yet hoping there will be a point after which he can coast a little.
 The classic German work ethic he has relied on most of his life isn’t producing the results he really wants, and he’s tired.
 There are so many things he wants to do, but he only seems to get to the really urgent tasks that will make his life fall apart if he doesn’t do them.
 The ones that he suspects would help him build a more effective business always seem to get pushed aside for tasks he resents: finishing his employees’ work, covering his partners’ errors and making sure everyone but him has what they need.

 What can you do this week to get out of your own way and start moving in the direction you say you want to go?
 There’s no need to tackle everything at once.
 Choose three to five SMART goals: Specific, Measurable, Actionable, Realistically-high, and Time-bound you can take.
 Schedule time to take them, and stay on PARR: Plan, Act, Revise, and Repeat.
 Do you need some help?
-E-mail us your request for coaching, listen to some of our audio lessons, or order your copy of DIY Conflict Resolution: Seven Choices and Five Actions of a Master.
+E-mail us your request for coaching, or listen to some of our audio lessons.